Trailblazer-Analytics/trailblazer-analytics-web/INTERNAL_DOCS/CONTENT_MANAGEMENT_GUIDE.md

 ## Overview

 This guide provides step-by-step instructions for managing content on the Trailblazer Analytics site.
-The site uses Astro with Markdown files for content management, making it easy to add and update content without coding knowledge.
+The site uses a simplified static architecture with Astro and three main content types.
+Articles are sourced from Medium via RSS feed integration.

 ## Quick Start Checklist